 Despite their value, our research team negotiated varying expectations for clients' photographs throughout our project.
 The photos created by clients were different from what food bank staff were expecting.
 They had initially hoped to stage an exhibit of photographs at a later date and expected that the photographs would show obstacles to food security and situational trade-offs.
-Their hope was that an exhibit of such photographs could translate the prompts for institutional and broader policy fied their expectations further. discussion and change.
+Their hope was that an exhibit of such photographs could translate the lived experience of food bank clientele into A few minutes later, Alexis and Vista clariprompts for institutional and broader policy fied their expectations further. discussion and change.
 Most of the photographs, however, were of food-food at the table, on display in a food pantry or store, food being prepared in a kitchen or served in a home.
 From the food bank perspective, these photos did not explicitly address some of the more complex structural factors impacting household food insecurity and raised questions about how well clients understood the expectations for the research.

 Alexis: I think the first time I saw them I was a little disappointed.
 Just because I was expecting . . . well, I was not expecting.
 I was hoping for something closer with the way the Witnesses to Hunger project has done, and things like that.
-I think what I liked was then. . . .
+I think what I liked was then. ...
 For me, one of the things that was compelling wasn't just what people said in the interviews about the photos that they took, but also about the photos they didn't take, and I know how you visually capture something that somebody hasn't taken a picture of, but that was really powerful for me.